 #2: Pick your tent, caravan or other camping equipment to suit your needs.

-Nowadays, you can find many adaptive camping equipment and RVs on various websites and stores.
+Nowadays, you can find much adaptive camping equipment and RVs on various websites and stores.
 Tent manufacturers and other outdoor products have also developed “disability-friendly” equipment.
 You can now find tents with storage for wheelchairs, sleeping compartments and rear-entry windows or doors, etc.

 If you don’t need a wheelchair-friendly tent, then you can get a regular tent.
 Even then, you should choose something that works for different weather conditions.
 Check out this list of best tents for the rain to help you out.
 They also have lists of other great camping essentials.